AgalmicVentures/Environment/README.md

 randomizing the start time of processes.

 #### `SpacesToTabs.py`
 Converts spaces to tabs in place one or more files.
+WARNING: This operates in-place, so it is best used in a repository where the changes can be reverted.

+#### `tabs_to_spaces.sh`
+Converts tabs to spaces in place one or more files.
+WARNING: This operates in-place, so it is best used in a repository where the changes can be reverted.

 #### `Template.py`
 Instantiates a template with values from a JSON configuration.
 Useful with